Crissium/SilverDict/README.md

 For Windows users: A zip archive complete with a Python interpreter and all the dependencies is available in [release](https://github.com/Crissium/SilverDict/releases).
 Download the archive, unzip it, and double-click `setup.bat` to generate a shortcut.
 Then you can move it wherever you wish and click on it to run SilverDict.
 After launching the server, you can access it at [localhost:2628](http://localhost:2628).

-For Termux users: run the bash script `termux_setup.sh` in the top-level directory, which will install all the dependencies, including hunspell.
+For Termux users: run the bash script `termux_setup.sh` in the top-level directory, which will install all the dependencies, including PyHunspell.
 The script assumes you have enabled external storage access and will create a default source directory at `/sdcard/Documents/Dictionaries`.

 Alternatively, you could use dedicated HTTP servers such as nginx to serve the static files and proxy API requests.
 Check out the sample [config](/nginx.conf) for more information.